ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 second less than 1 calendar day before a leap second event, it will start transmitting the information immediately.

-Smearing {{!google-smear}} of leap seconds SHOULD be supported in the protocol, and the protocol MUST support servers transmitting information if they are configured to smear leap seconds and if they are actively doing so.
+Smearing {{google-smear}} of leap seconds SHOULD be supported in the protocol, and the protocol MUST support servers transmitting information if they are configured to smear leap seconds and if they are actively doing so.
 Behaviours for both client and server in handling leap seconds MUST be part of the